SESARLab/mfh-dl-performace-testing/thesis.md

 In the MIND Foods HUB project, the Data Lake platform is a core component of the computing infrastructure.
 It must support various stakeholders and use cases: the uploading of raw sensors data, the algorithmic analysis of the collected data, the serving of the client application through the hybrid GraphQL/REST API.
 So, like every architectural core component, the Data Lake platform must conform to non-functional requirements in terms of quality attributes [7]: scalability, maintainability and, not least, performance.

-*Scalability* determines the ability of a system to perform gracefully as the client's requests increase over time [8]. *Maintainability* is defined as the ease with which a system can be modified to improve its performance, correct defects, or adapt to new requirements [9]. *Finally, performance* is defined as the amount of work a system must perform in a unit of time within given constraints, such as speed, accuracy, or memory usage [9].
+*Scalability* determines the ability of a system to perform gracefully as the client's requests increase over time [8]. *Maintainability* is defined as the ease with which a system can be modified to improve its performance, correct defects, or adapt to new requirements [9].
+Finally, *performance* is defined as the amount of work a system must perform in a unit of time within given constraints, such as speed, accuracy, or memory usage [9].

 When I joined the project, the SESAR Lab team was not pleased with at least two of these properties: Apache Hive reading performance has proven poor even on simple aggregations queries.
 Also, the maintainability of the Data Lake infrastructure was not satisfying since it relies on a complex multi-container Docker application, using custom images with various bash scripts and configuration files to define the Hadoop and Apache Hive services.
-So, they started investigating for faster and maintainable alternatives to Apache Hive, including Apache Druid [10], a real-time database that supports modern analytics applications.
+So, they started investigating for faster and more maintainable alternatives to Apache Hive, including Apache Druid [10], a real-time database that supports modern analytics applications.
 The requirements that the alternative platform must satisfy are:

-1. Scalability: adding more resources to the platform to support an increase in the average workload should be easy
+1. Scalability: adding more resources to the platform to support an increase in the average workload should be effortless
 2. Maintainability: the platform must be easy to configure and deploy on the MIND Foods HUB Hadoop cluster
 3. Performance: the platform should provide sub-second aggregations queries